rizinorg/website/content/posts/gsoc-2023-dwarf/index.md

 Hi!
 I'm [Billow](https://github.com/imbillow), and I had the privilege of participating in GSoC 2023, working on improving DWARF support for the Rizin project.
 In this blog post, I'm excited to share my journey, the challenges I faced, and my future plans for this project.
 Let's dive right in!

-Over the past few months, my primary focus has been on enhancing DWARF support within Rizin.
-DWARF (Debugging With Arbitrary Record Formats) is a crucial standard for debugging information in binary files.
-My work brings significant improvements, including the introduction of exprloc, compressed debug sections and composite variable storage.
+Over the past few months, my primary focus has been on enhancing the Debugging With Arbitrary Record Formats (DWARF) support within Rizin.
+DWARF is a crucial standard for debugging information in binary files.
+My work brings significant improvements, including the introduction of `exprloc`, compressed debug sections and composite variable storage.

 To showcase some of my achievements, I'm comparing the disassembly output obtained using the `pdf` command for the `write_fmt<Write>` function in the ELF file [dwarf_rust_bubble ↗](https://github.com/rizinorg/rizin-testbins/raw/master/elf/dwarf_rust_bubble) before and after my DWARF contributions were integrated.
 The enhanced output demonstrates Rizin's improved ability to parse DWARF debugging information and precisely locate variables.